Skip to content

 • D = ½ (TT + 6 NPD) / total = (3 NPD + ½ TT) / total

-Click to show Linkage in a Two-Gene Cross from Unordered Tetrad Analysis example problem
+Click to show Linkage Between Genes example problem

 Characteristics of Recessive Phenotypes

-• Gene P is affiliated with the 'pebble' phenotype.
-A budding yeast that is homozygous recessive for Gene P produces colonies with a rough, uneven surface that resembles a collection of tiny pebbles.
+• Gene R is connected with the 'rusty' phenotype.
+A budding yeast that is homozygous recessive for Gene R colonies develop a reddish-brown pigmentation, reminiscent of rusted metal.

 Set # Tetrad Genotypes Progeny